+Last update: 2010-03-09 14:58

-• Help improve the system by sending suggestions for improvements or new packages to the administrators
+Help improve the system by sending suggestions for improvements or new packages to the administrators

-LOFAR Cluster layout (brief)
+Short LOFAR Cluster layout

 The Lofar cluster is devided into 8 subclusters.
 Each subcluster is a processing cluster for a specific commsissioning group.
 There are 72 compute nodes (named lcexxx) and 24 storage nodes (named lsexxx) in total.
 Each subcluster has 9 compute nodes and 3 storage nodes of 24TB raw capacity.
 The storage nodes have 4 RAID5 partitions of 5.1TB each.
 Each partition holds a single XFS filesystem.
 Each filesystem is NFS mounted on all 9 compute nodes in the subcluster (but NOT in other subclusters).
 So 1 compute node has 12 NFS data volumes of approx. 5.1 Tbyte mounted.

 Frontend

 A frontend has 2 Intel Xeon L5420 quad core processors, 16GB internal meomory, 2 GbE interfaces and 2TB disks in RAID5 configuration.
 There are actually two identical frontends: lfe001 and lfe002.
 Both of them serve a specific group of subclusters.
 The frontends are used to build the software and regulate the workload on the subclusters.

 Processing units

 The compute elements have 2 Intel Xeon L5420 quad core processors, 16GB internal meomory, 2 GbE interfaces and 1TB disks in RAID0 configuration.
 They can be accessed by secure shell and they are grouped.

 Storage Units

-The storage nodes are HP DL180G5 boxes, having 2 Intel Xeon L5420 quad core processors, 16GB internal memory, 6 GbE network interfaces and 24TB disks.
-The disks are devided into 4 partitions of 6 disks each, set up in RAID5 configuration.
-The XFS filesystems are called "/data1" till "/data4".
+The storage nodes are HP DL180G5 boxes, having 2 Intel Xeon L5420 quad core processors, 16GB internal memory, 6 GbE network interfaces and a total of 24TB disk space.
+The nodes have been named lsexxx with xxx a number from 001 to 024.

+The disk space is divided into 4 partitions of 6 disks each, set up in RAID5 configuration.
+The partitions are called "/data1" - "/data4".
+The installed filesystem is the XFS filesystem.

 Available Subclusters

 The current subcluster assignment is: